 Students will gain from this course:

-- Appreciation of the qualities of wood as a building material through evaluation of its properties, manufacturing techniques and aesthetic appeal.
+- Appreciation for the qualities of wood as a building material through evaluation of its properties, manufacturing techniques and aesthetic appeal.

 - Understanding of all properties that affect the performance of wood.
 In particular, understanding of the wood-moisture relationship.